Economic Aspects of Tribal Water Management and Settlement Negotiations, University of Arizona Workshop, November, 2016.

-Precipitation and Temperature Forecast: The three-month outlook for October through December calls for equal chances of above- or below-average precipitation in Arizona and New Mexico (Fig. 6, top), and increased chances of above-normal temperatures for the entire southwestern United States (Fig. 6, bottom).
+Precipitation & Temperature Forecast: The three-month outlook for October through December calls for increased chances of below-average precipitation for most of Arizona and New Mexico (Fig. 6, top), and increased chances of above-normal temperatures for the entire southwestern United States (Fig. 6, bottom).